 What is Gibbs Free Energy?

 Gibbs free energy is used in chemistry to help determine and predict ahead of time whether a chemical process is spontaneous or non-spontaneous.

 You might be wondering what’s the advantage of that.
-There are many applications in life that we need advance knowledge what to expect.
-For example in the manufacturing of products – if you have no clue which direction your process is going, then you might produce something totally unexpected and waste a lot of resources.
+Well, there are many applications in life that advance knowledge of the direction the process takes is critical.
+For example in the manufacturing of products – if you are unable to predict which direction your process is going, then you might be wasting a lot of resources producing unwanted products.

 In a non-spontaneous process, a continuous energy input is necessary for the reaction to proceed in a certain direction.